 “In general, the same guides apply when ordering takeaway.
 With food for immediate consumption, you may wish to transfer your food to another bowl or plate and dispose of the packaging.
 That way you’re not unknowingly contaminating other areas.

 “However, the likelihood of having any significant load of virus on packaging is very low.”

 3. Don’t forget time and temperature rules

-Finally, Cox is taking us back to food safety 101, reminding everyone of the importance of time and temperature when preparing food.
+Finally, Cox takes us back to food safety 101.
+He reminds everyone of the importance of time and temperature when preparing food.

 “The virus, luckily, is quite temperature-sensitive,” he says.
 “If you’re still worried, cook or reheat your food to reduce the risk of transmission.”

 And when you do, remember the danger zone.
 Try to keep foods above 60 degrees Celsius or below five degrees Celsius.
 Outside of this is where bad bugs can grow.